-Prince William Admits He Was ‘Angry’ When His Mother Died And How He Is Continuing Her Memory
+Prince William Admits He Was ‘Angry’ When His Mother Died, And How He Is Continuing Her Memory

 — Diana Award (@DianaAward) January 12, 2017

-Those behind the Diana Award request that committees and social groups around the world nominate a young person who embodies compassion, kindness and service, what Princess Diana considered to be necessary qualities.
+Those behind the Diana Award request that committees and social groups around the world nominate a young person who embodies compassion, kindness, and service, what Princess Diana considered to be necessary qualities.
 To nominate a young person for the award, the website address is: www.diana-award.org.uk.

-This is just the beginning of the festivities planned for the 20th anniversary of the death of Princess Diana, which promises to be more elaborate than what they did ten years ago.
+This is just the beginning of the festivities planned for the 20th anniversary of the death of Princess Diana, which promises to be more elaborate than what they did 10 years ago.

 To commemorate the tenth anniversary of their mother’s death, Harry and William held the Concert for Diana, a night of “energy and fun.”
 It took place on July 1, 2007, what would have been their beloved mother’s 46th birthday.
 Acts like Kanye West and Tom Jones and their late mother’s favorite band, Duran Duran performed in honor of Princess Diana.
-Speakers at the event included the two brother, William and Harry, Nelson Mandela, Bill Clinton, Tony Blair and even David Beckham, along with a cornucopia of political figures and actors.
+Speakers at the event included the two brothers, William and Harry, Nelson Mandela, Bill Clinton, Tony Blair and even David Beckham, along with a cornucopia of political figures and actors.

 The charismatic Prince Harry started out the celebration with a joke.